Cultural Legitimacy and the International Law and Policy on Climate Change

-The Surrey International Law Centre (SILC) invites you to a one-day international interdisciplinary seminar on cultural legitimacy and the international law and policy on climate change on 21 June 2011 at the School of Law, University of Surrey.
+The Surrey International Law Centre hosted an international interdisciplinary seminar on cultural legitimacy and the international law and policy on climate change that took place on 21 June 2011 at the School of Law, University of Surrey.

-The seminar will contribute to research on the international law and policy of climate change by focusing on the issue of cultural legitimacy.
-Beginning from the premise that legitimacy critiques of international climate change regulation have the capacity to positively influence policy trends and legal choices, the seminar will showcase innovative ideas from across the disciplines and investigate the link between the efficacy of international legal and policy mechanisms on climate change and cultural legitimacy or local acceptance.
+The seminar sought to contribute to research on the international law and policy of climate change by focusing on the issue of cultural legitimacy.
+Beginning from the premise that legitimacy critiques of international climate change regulation have the capacity to positively influence policy trends and legal choices, we accepted a range of papers, from across all the disciplines that investigated the link between the efficacy of international legal and policy mechanisms on climate change and cultural legitimacy or local acceptance.

 A key aim of the seminar was to bring together interdisciplinary scholars who are exploring the interplay between and amongst law, society, culture and climate change, in order to build a more coherent field of research on the cultural legitimacy of climate change law and policy.

 A summary of papers can be found here